United Kingdom: Walnut Unlimited

 Winner of the UK Market Research Society’s Best Breakthrough Business

-The Most Popular Babynames in the UK in 2011 are Oliver for boys and Olivia for girls (source BBC).
-62% of adults in the UK have taken a foreign holiday in the last 3 years (source our omnibus).
-There are over 30,000 John Smiths in Britain.
+The Most Popular Babynames in the UK in 2019 are Oliver for boys and Olivia for girls (source ONS).
 98% of people take their tea with milk, but only 30% take sugar in tea.
-Average age of women at their first childbirth is 29.1 years old.
+The average age of women at their first childbirth is 29 years old.

 Many people consider the UK’s Domesday Book to be the first bit of market research in 1086.
 A Census of the population.

 The UK is the 3rd biggest market for eCommerce (behind China and the USA) – 87% of the population made an online purchase in 2020 (Opinions and Lifestyle Survey) with Smartphones overtaking tablets for the first time according to eMarketer.
 92% of adults recently used the internet (ONS 2020), with the rate among those aged 75 years and over nearly doubling since 2013 to 54%.
 Coronavirus drove a surge in usage – we Brits now spend on average over 4hrs a day online (Ofcom 2020), with 1 in 3 watching online video more than traditional TV.